craftcms/docs/docs/3.x/dev/twig-primer.md

 - It defines `head` and `body` **blocks**, which give nested templates a way to override the contents of the `<head>` and `<body>` elements.
 - It allows nested templates to define a `docTitle` variable, which will become the `<title>` value, and defaults to the site name if that’s not defined.
-- It gives nested templates the ability to set custom attributes on the `<body>` element, by defining a `bodyAttributes` object.
-(We’re using the [attr](functions.md#attr) function to convert that object into a list of HTML attributes.)
+- It gives nested templates the ability to set custom attributes on the `<body>` element, by defining a `bodyAttributes` hash.
+(We’re using the [attr](functions.md#attr) function to convert that hash into a list of HTML attributes.)

 With that template in place, you can now create a `hello-world.twig` template in your `templates/` folder, which **extends** your `_html5.twig` template: